Need Help? Give us a call.

 Square POS has become one of the most widely used point of sale systems out there—and for good reason.

 Through Square POS, you can convert your smart device into a high-powered point of sale.
 However, what sets Square apart from most POS systems is that it comes with stellar hardware and software options that are completely free.

 That’s right—Square offers a magstripe reader and a point of sale app that are both free.
 To be clear, you’ll still have to pay a payment processing fee to Square to use these features.
 But that said, this is still one of the most affordable options on the market.

 Sign Up for Square for Free

 Another top option for a POS system is Clover.
-And if you want a wide range of options, then a Clover point of sale system is your best bet.
+If you want a wide range of options, then a Clover POS system is your best bet.

 As a small business owner, you’re probably familiar with the name QuickBooks.
 But did you know that Intuit QuickBooks offers a POS system?

 With QuickBooks POS, you’ll be able to choose from three options to find the best fit for your business.
 Whether you opt for the Basic, Pro, or Multi-Store version of QuickBooks point of sale, you’ll simply have to pay for it with a one-off, lump sum payment.

 Now that we’ve covered all aspects of POS systems, the only question left to answer is what is the best POS system for your small business?